washaq/RNOneClickCheckoutDemo/README.md

      - buttonDescription (.dark, .light)
  - **environment:** Environment either **`staging`** or **`production`**.
  - **fetchInvoiceCallback:** The `fetchInvoiceCallback` is triggered when the user taps the 'One-Click Checkout' button.
 The merchant needs to generate an invoice and return it within this function.
-  - **onComplete:** On complete callback which is called at the end of transaction with status (success, alreadyPaid, failed, cancelled, invalidInvoiceId(String)).
+  - **onComplete:** On complete callback which is called at the end of transaction with status (success, alreadyPaid, failed, cancelled, invalidInvoiceId).
 ```javascript
 {/* Other components */}